|

 Hill.
 A welcome service which is well used, so get there

-early.
-For weekly collections it is soon to be necessary to leave your dustbin
+early as the lorry leaves promptly when full.
+For weekly collections it is now necessary to leave your dustbin

-on the roadside.
+on the roadside with the lid closed.
 The men will not open gates to look for your bins.
 There is

 also a recycling scheme and you are given two different coloured boxes, in one

-you leave newspapers and in the other you leave clean recyclable plastic.
+you leave paper and newspapers, in the other you leave clean recyclable plastic.
 The

 boxes' contents are collected on alternate weeks so you need to get (and